-105,000 in India (2001 census).
-Population total all countries: 117,000.
+105,000 (2001 census).
+Total users in all countries: 117,000.

-SOV; postpositions; genitives, relatives before noun heads; articles, adjectives numerals after noun heads; suffixes indicate case of noun phrase; ergative; causatives; comparative; CCVCC or CCCVV maximum; nontonal
+SOV; postpositions; genitives, relatives before noun heads; articles, adjectives numerals after noun heads; suffixes indicate case of noun phrase; ergative; causatives; comparative; CCVCC or CCCVV maximum; nontonal.

 Written Ladakhi is distinct from spoken forms.
 Leh dialect is acknowledged as standard spoken Ladakhi.
 It is the medium of Leh radio broadcasts and standard medium of communication among all Ladakh dialects, including Changthang and Zangskari (Paldan 2002).
 Buddhist, Muslim.